-My brother is four years older than me, which means he was a senior when I was a freshman in high school.
-At the time, I felt like a complete baby compared to him and his friends: they were practically adults about to embark on college and the real world, while I was stuck with a boring 15-year-old life.
+My brother is four years older than me.
+He was a senior when I was a freshman in high school, and at the time, I felt significantly younger than him and his friends.
+They were soon-to-be adults about to embark on college and the world beyond.
+I, on the other hand, felt stuck with my boring 15-year-old life.

-This study from Michigan State University, “Age Differences in Age Perceptions and Developmental Transitions,” says the older we get, the younger we feel.
-So while 20 may sound old when we’re 15, it’s common for that perception to change as we approach 20.
-The same goes for 20-year-olds who view 30 as old until they actually reach the age of 30… and the cycle continues.
-However, the researchers found that young people in particular have a skewed view of aging.
+This study from Michigan State University “Age Differences in Age Perceptions and Developmental Transitions,” says the older we get, the younger we feel.
+So, while 20 may sound old when we’re 15, and 30 may sound old when we’re in our early 20s, it’s common for that perception to change as we age.

-They reached these findings after studying over half a million Americans and their opinions on old age.
-According to the researchers, nearly 30,000 study subjects reported that middle age starts around 30 years—despite the fact that life expectancy in the U.S. has increased from 70 to 79 years since 1965.
-“I find it interesting that there’s a ton of people who have skewed perceptions about aging—mostly young adults,” said William Chopik, assistant professor of psychology and principal investigator of the research.
+Researchers reached these findings after studying over half a million Americans and their opinions on old age.
+Nearly 30,000 study subjects reported that middle age starts around 30 years—despite the fact that life expectancy in the US has increased from 70 to 79 years since 1965.

-The study participants—who ranged from 10 to 89 years in age—went on to answer questions about how long they wished to live.
-And interestingly enough, different age groups gave different answers: while kids and young adults hoped to live into their 90s, the majority of 30 and 40-year old subjects reported an ideal age of 88.
-The number then steadily increased among 50-year-olds and reached a max age of 93 among the 80-year-olds.
+The study participants—who ranged from 10 to 89 years of age—went on to answer questions about how long they wished to live.
+And interestingly enough, different age groups gave different answers: while kids and young adults hoped to live into their 90s, the majority of 30 and 40-year-old subjects reported an ideal age of 88.
+The number then steadily increased among 50-year-olds and reached a maximum age of 93 among the 80-year-olds.